vitessce/vitessceR/index.md

 ## Examples

-The simplest way to instantiate a Vitessce widget is to create a view config based on a single-cell dataset object and pass the view config instance as a parameter to the widget function:
+The simplest way to instantiate a Vitessce widget is to create a view config based on a single-cell dataset object and call the `widget` function on the view config instance:

 ```r
 library(vitessce)